-Provision of financial services to corrupt PEPs exposes Licensees SFIs to reputational risk and costly law enforcement measures.

-Licensees SFIs are encouraged to be vigilant in relation to PEPs from all jurisdictions, in particular High Risk Countries (see paragraphs 166 and 167), who are seeking to establish business relationships.
-In relation to foreign PEPs, in addition to performing normal due diligence measures, Licensees SFIs should, using a risk sensitive approach:

-- (i) have appropriate risk management systems to determine whether the customer or a beneficial owner of the customer is a PEP; - (ii) have developed a clear policy and internal guidelines, procedures and controls regarding such business relationships; - (iii) obtain senior management approval for the commencement of business relationships with such customers or to continue business relationships with customers who are found to be or who subsequently become PEPs; - (iv) take reasonable measures to establish the source of wealth and source of funds of the customer and the beneficial owner of the customer; - (v) conduct enhanced monitoring of the business relations with and transactions for the customer, so that any changes are detected and consideration can be given as to whether such changes appear unusual or suspicious.
+- Provision of financial services to corrupt PEPs exposes Licensees to reputational risk and costly law enforcement measures. - Licensees are encouraged to be vigilant in relation to PEPs from all jurisdictions, in particular High Risk Countries (see paragraphs 166 and 167), who are seeking to establish business relationships.
+In relation to PEPs, in addition to performing normal due diligence measures, Licensees should, using a risk sensitive approach: - (i) have appropriate risk management systems to determine whether the customer is a PEP;(ii) have developed a clear policy and internal guidelines, procedures and controls regarding such business relationships; - (iii) obtain senior management approval for the commencement of business relationships with such customers or to continue business relationships with customers who are found to be or who subsequently become PEPs; - (iv) take reasonable measures to establish the source of wealth and source of funds; and - (v) ensure the proactive monitoring of the activity on such accounts, so that any changes are detected and consideration can be given as to whether such changes suggest corruption or misuse of public assets.